meziantou/Meziantou.Analyzer/docs/README.md

  # MA0126: The list of log parameter types contains a duplicate
 dotnet_diagnostic.MA0126.severity = warning

+ # MA0127: Use String.Equals instead of is pattern
+dotnet_diagnostic.MA0127.severity = none
 ```

 # .editorconfig - all rules disabled